Smejia25/AddiTest/README.md

 then run `pnpm run server` this will start the express server

 then with the IOS simulator running run `pnpm run ios`

+for running the unit tests run `pnpm run test`